DiaaZiada/ISeeYa/README.md

     "from_face":["expression"]
 }
 ```

-and the result will be in the return result dictionary you can simply access by the key  **"expression"**

-expressions = results['expression']
+You can access expression results by accessing the key `expression` from the result dictionary `expressions = results['expression']`.

-expressions: is a list of lists every list contains two elements the first element is a string of the expression, the second element is an integer of the percentage of confidence of that decision
+`expressions`: is a list of lists every list contains two elements the first element is a string of the expression, the second element is an integer of the percentage of confidence of that decision

 # Collection Detection

-With ISeeya face detection API, you can group of information of a person using only his image or image that contains more than one person.

-by sending an image and return list every element contains a list of information that detected from the face with the confidence in the percentage of that decision
+With ISeeya face detection API, you can group the information of a person using his image or image that contains more than one person by sending an image to the server.
+The result is a list of every element containing a list of information detected from the face with a percentage of the accuracy of that decision.

 ## Collection